simon-m-mudd/simon-m-mudd.github.io/group/index.md

 #### PhD

-If you are an EU/UK citizen, the main source of funding for our PhD students is through the E4 Doctoral Training Partnership: https://www.ed.ac.uk/e4-dtp
+If you are an EU/UK citizen, the main source of funding for our PhD students is through the E4 Doctoral Training Partnership: [E4DTP](https://www.ed.ac.uk/e4-dtp)

-If you are not an EU/UK citizen, please see the following website: https://www.ed.ac.uk/geosciences/postgraduate/phd/applying/process
+If you are not an EU/UK citizen, please see the following website: [Applications for non EU/UK residents](https://www.ed.ac.uk/geosciences/postgraduate/phd/applying/process)

-Information about other funding sources are here: https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding
+Information about other funding sources are here: [Funding sources for PhD](https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding)

-#### Master by research
+#### Masters by research

-We are open to student doing a Master by research, but we cannot supply funding for this so you will need to secure your own funding.
-See this link: https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding
+We are open to student doing a Masters by research, but we cannot supply funding for this so you will need to secure your own funding.
+See this link: [Funding for MSc by research](https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding)

 #### Taught Masters

 We welcome students in taught Masters who wish to do a thesis on topics in geomorphology.
-To apply for taught masters, see this website: https://www.ed.ac.uk/geosciences/postgraduate/taught-masters
+To apply for taught masters, see this website: [Taught master's at Edinburgh](https://www.ed.ac.uk/geosciences/postgraduate/taught-masters)

 ### Post-doctoral and Staff opportunities

 If you have a PhD and want a research position with us, there are three options:
 * Competitive fellowships
 * Post-docs linked to funding we have received